Embeddings as Epistemic States: Limitations on the Use of Pooling Operators for Accumulating Knowledge: Modelling weighted epistemic states

-Then it is straightforward to verify that \eqref{eqAvgPoolingDegrees} is indeed satisfied for every $\mathbf{e},\mathbf{f}\in [0,1]^n$ and that \eqref{eqEveryWeightedEpistemicState} also holds.
+Then it is straightforward to verify that the weighted epistemic pooling principle \eqref{eqAvgPoolingDegrees} is indeed satisfied for every $\mathbf{e},\mathbf{f}\in [0,1]^n$ and that \eqref{eqEveryWeightedEpistemicState} also holds.
 The above construction also provides an example of how the weighted epistemic pooling principle can be satisfied for the weak semantics.
-Indeed, with the above definition of $\gamma_{p_i}$ we have that \eqref{eqAvgPoolingDegreesWeak} is satisfied for every $\mathbf{e},\mathbf{f}\in [0,1]^n$, while \eqref{eqEveryWeightedEpistemicStateWeak} also holds.
+Indeed, with the above definition of $\gamma_{p_i}$ we have that the weak weighted epistemic pooling principle \eqref{eqAvgPoolingDegreesWeak} is satisfied for every $\mathbf{e},\mathbf{f}\in [0,1]^n$, while exhaustiveness \eqref{eqEveryWeightedEpistemicStateWeak} also holds.
 In Section \ref{secPoolingPropertiesHad}, we found that the weak epistemic pooling principle could be satisfied with continuous scoring functions when $\diamond=\diamond_{\mathsf{had}}$.
 Unfortunately, this strategy does not allow us to obtain a continuous alternative to the scoring functions defined in \eqref{eqWeightedHad01Construction}.